-Santander UK is one of the U.K.'s leading banks by deposits and mortgage loan balances, and it has a nationwide network of branches.
+Santander UK is one of the U.K.'s leading banks by deposits and mortgage loan balances.
 We estimate that Santander UK's share of the U.K. residential mortgage stock at end-2017 stood at about 11%.
 We note that Santander UK's share of the U.K. retail current account market continues to increase steadily, such that it now ranks close to HSBC in fourth position.

 Nonetheless, the bank has remained underweight in its business, commercial, and corporate banking franchises relative to peers.
-Reported commercial banking (and global corporate banking) gross customer loans represented 16% of total customer loans at Dec.
-31, 2017, up from 12% at Dec.
-31, 2013.
-The slow pace of change indicates both the cautious approach of management and the fact that franchise growth in U.K. commercial banking is a long-term process.
+Reported corporate lending balances were £24.3 billion or a relatively modest 12% of total customer loans at Sept.
+30, 2018.
+This metric does not truly capture the overall growth in Santander UK's commercial banking franchise over the past several years, owing to the impact of ring-fencing and the reduced emphasis placed upon commercial real estate lending.
+It also reflects the fact that franchise growth in U.K. commercial banking is a long-term process.
 Over time, our central scenario is that its commercial banking franchise will offer greater revenue diversification and resilience, including a higher net interest margin (NIM).

-We believe this growth could be accelerated if Santander UK were to be successful in its bid for a pool of the Alternative Remedies Package, which is the September 2017 agreement between the Royal Bank of Scotland and the European Commission to dispose of Williams & Glyn.
+A key opportunity, which could accelerate this strategy, could arise in the coming months if Santander UK were to be successful in its bid for a pool of the Alternative Remedies Package, which is the September 2017 agreement between the Royal Bank of Scotland and the European Commission to dispose of Williams & Glyn.
+We understand that the related incentivised switching scheme has recently commenced and that the award of the largest available capability and innovation fund pool will be announced in February 2019.

-Santander UK Group Holdings PLC Business Position - Year-ended Dec.
-31 (%) 2017 2016 2015 2014 2013 Total revenues from business line (currency in millions) 4,912 4,795 4,577 4,470 4,031 Commercial banking/total revenues from business line 9.5 10.2 12.4 10.9 9.8 Retail banking/total revenues from business line 79.7 77.9 76.6 81.7 82.8 Commercial & retail banking/total revenues from business line 89.3 88.1 89.0 92.6 92.6 Trading and sales income/total revenues from business line 8.9 8.4 8.3 7.9 8.6 Other revenues/total revenues from business line 1.8 3.6 2.7 (0.4) (1.2) Investment banking/total revenues from business line 8.9 8.4 8.3 7.9 8.6 Return on equity 7.5 8.1 5.9 8.2 N/A
+Santander UK Group Holdings PLC Business Position Year-ended Dec.
+31 (%) 2018 2017 2016 2015 2014 Total revenues from business line (currency in millions) 2,312 4,912 4,795 4,577 4,470 Commercial banking/total revenues from business line 10.6 9.5 10.2 12.4 10.9 Retail banking/total revenues from business line 81.8 79.7 77.9 76.6 81.7 Commercial & retail banking/total revenues from business line 92.4 89.3 88.1 89.0 92.6 Trading and sales income/total revenues from business line 8.8 8.9 8.4 8.3 7.9 Other revenues/total revenues from business line (1.2) 1.8 3.6 2.7 (0.4) Investment banking/total revenues from business line 8.8 8.9 8.4 8.3 7.9 Return on average common equity 7.6 7.5 8.1 5.9 8.2